 Each year for more than a decade, guest scuba divers at Saint Lucia's Anse Chastanet Resort have been treated to one of nature's most spectacular performances, coral spawning.
 The staff at Anse Chastanet's in-house scuba operation, Scuba St. Lucia, has become quite adept at predicting when the nights spawning will occur which allows enthusiastic underwater spectators to be ready and waiting for the event to commence.
-This year, our prognosticators suggest that this enjoyable natural phenomenon will begin on the night of August 26, continuing on the 27th and 28th.
+This year, our prognosticators suggest that this enjoyable natural phenomenon will take place between Aug 16 - 18, 2014.

 Corals spawn by releasing millions of packets of egg and sperm cells that appear underwater as massive pink and white clouds that slowly drift to the surface where fertilization occurs.
 The next day the sea will be partially covered by pink slicks of coral larvae which represents the next generation of one of the ocean's most vital organisms.
 Within a few weeks the larvae will settle on the bottom and begin the process of reef building.
 Of course, this reproductive process takes on added significance at this time as the world's coral reefs are being decimated by the effects of global warming and other environmental factors.